-Gender-based violence prevention efforts have, in recent years, turned toward engaging men and masculine folks as potential offenders to engaging them as allies and leaders in violence prevention.
-This approach seeks to address risk factors for gender-based violence perpetration linked to gender norms associated with men and masculinities.
+Sexual violence prevention efforts have, in recent years, turned toward engaging men and masculine folks as potential offenders to engaging them as allies and leaders in violence prevention.
+This approach seeks to address risk factors for sexual violence perpetration linked to gender norms associated with men and masculinities.
 In 2018, the Sexual Assault Prevention & Education Center (SAPEC) at the University of Kansas will be launching men's engagement program for men and masculine folks.
-This eight-week, cohort based program is intended to facilitate dialogue encouraging and challenging participants to critically examine their masculinity in the context of the campus community, discuss the systemic connections between traditional masculinity and gender-based violence, and create personal definitions and counter-narratives to dominant masculinity.
+This multi-week, cohort based program is intended to facilitate dialogue encouraging and challenging participants to critically examine their masculinity in the context of the campus community, discuss the systemic connections between traditional masculinity and sexual violence, and create personal definitions and counter-narratives to dominant masculinity.
 This program, which will be named by the inaugural student participants, will engage in in dialogue on the following topics:

 - Racism and Rape Culture

 - Feminism and Gender Equity

 - Men and Violence

 - Healthy Relationships